A vision-language foundation model for the generation of realistic chest X-ray images

 T. Abraham, and S. Purohit

-CP.
+C.P.
 Langlotz, A. Chaudhari

 RoentGen: Vision-Language Foundation Model for Chest X-ray Generation